Promoting, supporting and encouraging the study of the United States since 1955

 2. Transfer of membership: Membership of the CIO cannot be transferred to anyone else.

-3. Duty of members: It is the duty of each member of the CIO to exercise his or her powers as a member of the CIO in the way he or she decides in good faith would be most likely to further the purposes of the CIO.
+3. Duty of members: It is the duty of each member of the CIO to exercise their powers as a member of the CIO in the way they decide in good faith would be most likely to further the purposes of the CIO.

 4. Termination of membership